Vegan Mushroom Bolognese Sauce

 - Reheating: Reheat bolognese in one large portion or single portions on the stovetop in a saucepan or in the microwave until heated through.
 The sauce may thicken after storing, adjust the consistency with a splash of stock or water.

-This hearty vegan mushroom bolognese is easy to make but still delivers on flavour and nutrition.
-Enjoy with pasta for a healthy, comforting meal that’s perfect any night of the week.
+This hearty vegan bolognese sauce is easy to make but still delivers on flavour and nutrition.
+Enjoy with pasta for a healthy, comforting meal that’s perfect for meatless monday or any night of the week.

 - 500 g white button mushrooms, finely chopped (approx. 4 cups)